juanmcampanario/juanmcampanario.github.io/index.md

 + [Abandoned Projects](/graveyard.md)

 # Spotlight
 While writing code for my dissertation, I "discovered" this trend in reported birth dates in Peru's Live Birth Registry.
-More to come, maybe.
+More to come.
 ![Main](/pictures/peru_hospital_vs_other_births2005-2018.svg)

 # About Me